TudosaVictor/Project-Manual-Testing/README.md

   - initial project risks were detected and mitigated

-  - the Test Plan Document should be ready.
+  - the Test Plan Document should be ready

+  - exploratory regression testing must be performed on X module, which includes the Dependents section

    <h2> 1.1.3 Exit criteria defined </h2>